anasfarock/portfolio-engine/README.md

 - **Active Positions** — count of open holdings
 - **24h Return** — unrealized return percentage

-Use the **🏦 Accounts** dropdown to filter the holdings table by broker.
+Use the **🏦 Accounts** dropdown to filter the holdings table and trade history by specific accounts or nicknames.